null-loop/octopus-monitor/ghost-lamp-octopus-integration.md

 etc...
 ```

-Now we need to instruct lirc how to send the commands used by the lamp.
-Backup the existing config and copy over the one from the git repository.
+Now we need to instruct LIRC how to send the commands used by the lamp.
+Backup the existing config and copy over the one from the git repository:

 ```
 $ sudo /etc/init.d/lircd stop